Sorry We're Closed: Development

 Sorry We're Closed is the debut title of Bournemouth-based à la mode games, a two-person indie developer composed of creative director C. Bedford and technical director Tom Bedford.
 The game began development in November 2020 as a side-project during the COVID-19 pandemic, with the developers beginning to work on Sorry We're Closed full-time in late 2022.
 An announcement trailer for the game was published on 20 October 2023.Sorry We're Closed was exhibited at PAX East in March 2024, with a demo for the game released during Steam Next Fest in June 2024.
 The game was released on the previously announced release date of 14 November 2024.

 Reception

-According to review aggregator Metacritic, Sorry We're Closed received "generally favorable" reviews, the eighth-highest score for a shooter video game in that year.
+According to review aggregator Metacritic, Sorry We're Closed received "generally favorable" reviews.
 The game was named as one of the best of 2024 by Eurogamer.
 Sorry We're Closed received praise for its narrative, characters and exploration mechanics, although some critics expressed criticism at the game's combat.

+The game won the award for "Debut Game" at the Indie Game Awards 2025 after the title was stripped away from Clair Obscur: Expedition 33 over the use of generative AI, and was nominated for "Black Voices in Gaming".
+It was given an Honorable Mention for "Excellence in Narrative" at the 2026 Independent Games Festival Awards.